michaelsanford/bittray/docs/security.md

 The WCM [is not a secure password store](https://github.com/michaelsanford/bittray/issues/14) by default.

-In order to securely store the password in the WCM in a retrievable form, I would have needed to encrypt it using a passphrase provided by the user.
+In order to securely store the password in the WCM (or registry, or anywhere) in a retrievable form, it would need to be encrypted using a passphrase provided by the user.

 The user would need to enter that decryption passphrase every time `Bittray` launched to decrypt the stored Bitbucket credentials.

-It saves no clicks to store it.
+It saves no effort to store it.

 Storing it is arguably actively harmful.